 - Update schedule is tentative.
-Information available differs according to research category. - O Information on Adopted Projects (Updating: provisional grant decision- around late April; official grant decision- around July) - Disclosure information includes "Title of the Research Project"; "Name, Position and Affiliated Research Institution of the Principle Investigator"; "Research Outline(1)"; "Budget Amount". - 1 "Research Outline" column described in the form of the formal application for grant delivery is disclosed to provide to the public at large with the contents of the research at time of its start in an easy-to-understand form. - O Information on the State of Implementation, the Results and the Research Achievements - Disclosure information includes Outline of Annual/Final Research Achievements, the yearly self-assessment including Research Progress
+The content and timing of the posting will vary depending on research category. - O Information on Adopted Projects (Updating: provisional grant decision- around late April; official grant decision- around July) - Disclosure information includes "Title of the Research Project"; "Name, Position and Affiliated Research Institution of the Principle Investigator"; "Research Outline(1)"; "Budget Amount". - 1 "Research Outline" column described in the form of the formal application for grant delivery is disclosed to provide to the public at large with the contents of the research at time of its start in an easy-to-understand form. - O Information on the State of Implementation, the Results and the Research Achievements - Disclosure information includes Outline of Annual/Final Research Achievements, the yearly self-assessment including Research Progress